A Letter of Administration is an essential legal document in Singapore, granted when a person dies intestate (without a will).

 Prepare the following documents before applying for a Grant of Letters of Administration:

-• Schedule of Assets (Form 226) – This form lists all the deceased’s assets in Singapore or overseas.
-It also lists any outstanding debts in Singapore which are secured through a mortgage.
+- Schedule of Assets (Form 226)—This form lists all the deceased’s assets in Singapore or overseas.
+It also lists any outstanding debts in Singapore secured by a mortgage.

 Suppose you are not sure about the status of their assets.
 In that case, you may need to contact relevant financial institutions like the Housing and Development Board, local banks, finance companies, brokers, creditors, etc.